xlladdins/xll/docs/Excel4MacrosE-G.md

 that you can use with functions that add, delete, or alter menu commands.

-Syntax 1   Returns the number of the active menu bar
+Syntax 1&nbsp;&nbsp;&nbsp;Returns the number of the active menu bar

-Syntax 2   Returns the name or position number of a specified command on a menu or of a specified menu on a menu bar
+Syntax 2&nbsp;&nbsp;&nbsp;Returns the name or position number of a specified command on a menu or of a specified menu on a menu bar

 Return to [top](#E)